Overview of ankle fractures in adults

 Ankle fractures are increasingly common injuries that necessitate a careful approach for proper management.
 Over five million ankle injuries occur each year in the United States alone .

 This topic review will provide an overview of ankle fractures that result from minor trauma (ie, indirect or low energy fractures), including a basic approach to their evaluation and management.
 Fibular fractures above the lateral malleolus, tibial fractures, and ankle injuries other than fractures are discussed elsewhere.
-(See "Fibula fractures" and "Overview of tibial fractures in adults" and "Ankle sprain" and "Non-Achilles ankle tendinopathy".)
+(See "Fibula fractures" and "Overview of tibial fractures in adults" and "Ankle sprain in adults" and "Non-Achilles ankle tendinopathy".)

 EPIDEMIOLOGY AND RISK FACTORS